-- Attachment
+- Speech and Language support

 - Emotion Coaching

-- Changes to the Code of Practice
+- Autism awareness

 - Social stories

 - Compass Buzz (mental health and well-being)

+- Attachment training

-Specific training is provided as needed for staff members as and when the need arises.
+Specific training is provided as needed for staff members, either through accessing individual courses or school or cluster training sessions.

-Should we require additional support or expertise to meet a child's needs, and once it has been proven that we are unable to meet this within school, a request for involvement would be made to the Inclusive Education Service (IES).
+Should we require additional support or expertise to meet a child's needs, and once it has been proven that we are unable to meet this within school, a request for involvement would be made to the Hambleton and Richmondshire Hub.

-Where personalised packages are required, both class teachers and TAs are fully involved with the specialist expertise from NYCC IES teams in supporting the child.
+Where personalised packages are required, both class teachers and TAs are fully involved with the specialist expertise from NYCC teams in supporting the child.
 Parents and children are also involved in the process at all stages.

-10. How do we evaluate the effectiveness of the provision made for children and young people with SEN?
+10. How do we evaluate the effectiveness of the provision made for children and young people with SEND?

-As outlined in other sections, we carefully monitor and track progress of children using Target Tracker and, where necessary, P-scales and Pre-Key Stage Standards.
-We also use individual provision maps which are reviewed after a term with parents and pupils, leading to new targets being set.
+As outlined in other sections, we carefully monitor and track progress of children using Insight and, where necessary, Pre-Key Stage Standards.
+We also use Support Plans which are reviewed after a term with parents and pupils, leading to new targets being set.